Statistic Bloomer Wisconsin National

 Overview of Bloomer Demographics

-Understanding the demographics of Bloomer is essential for gaining insights into the composition, dynamics and needs of any city, town or village.
-This knowledge empowers planners, developers and policymakers to strategize effectively, promoting prosperity, equity and well-being for all residents.
-The Bloomer population is 3,495, with a population density of 1,185 people per square mile, diverging from the national average of 91.
-The median age is 34.9, and 56% of individuals aged 15 or older are married, while 54% have children under 18.
-As far as income equality in Bloomer, 25% of households have a median income below $25,000, whereas 7% report an income exceeding $150,000, indicating a varied economic landscape within the area.
+The population of Bloomer is 3,588, with a population density of 1,231 people per square mile, diverging from the national average of 91.
+The median age is 34.9 and 56% of individuals aged 15 or older are married, while 54% have children under 18.
+As far as income equality in Bloomer goes, 25% of households have a median income below $25,000, whereas 7% report an income exceeding $150,000.
+The Bloomer demographics data can provide indispensable insights into the composition, dynamics and needs of cities, towns or even villages, empowering planners, developers and policymakers to devise strategies that foster prosperity, equity and well-being for all residents.

 Bloomer Racial Demographics & Ethnicity

-The Bloomer racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Bloomer is 98.7% White, 0.1% Black or African American, 0.5% Asian, 0% American Indian and 0% Native Hawaiian - 0.7% of the population identify as Hispanic or Latino.
-Of all households, 99% reported speaking English only, while 0.5% reported speaking Spanish only.
-A total of 0.5% of residents were considered foreign born.
+Recognizing the racial demographics and ethnicity breakdown of Bloomer is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Bloomer, the racial breakdown comprises 98.7% White, 0.1% Black or African American, 0.5% Asian, 0% American Indian, and 0% Native Hawaiian, with 0.7% of the population identifying as Hispanic or Latino.
+99% of households reported speaking English only, while 0.5% reported speaking Spanish only.
+Furthermore, 0.5% of residents were categorized as foreign-born.

 Bloomer Population Density